 There’s no need to write a single line of code.
 Just choose one of hundreds professional templates and build upon it.
 If you want to put up a one-page introduction while you get your content ready, you can do that too.
 If, later on, you decide you want an online store to sell merchandise, RapidWeaver is the way to go.

 RapidWeaver is designed to be SEO-friendly, with sites optimized for mobile devices and displaying properly in any browser.

 Uploading your files — for example, downloadable PDFs of your recipes — to a web server is easy too.
-Just use Yummy FTP or Forklift and connect to your FTP account or a third party service, like Amazon S3 storage.
+Just use Forklift and connect to your FTP account or a third party service, like Amazon S3 storage.